Asia PacificSurfing Destinations

 Cloud Nine by @mati.olivieri.surfph

-Siargao’s most popular spot.
-A hollow and powerful A-frame breaking over a shallow but forgiving reef.
+This is Siargao’s most popular and best surf spot.
+Cloud Nine is a hollow and powerful A-frame breaking over a shallow but forgiving reef.
 The right works way better than the left and leads right into the small channel that separates Cloud Nine and Quicksilver.
-Should be kept for experts looking for a short but thrilling ride.
+This wave should be kept for experts looking for a short but thrilling ride.

 Wave direction : Right and left